AdrielC/Promethean/README.md

 ```

 Let's say we don't know Layton's address when we instantiate his `Person` class.
-We can omit his name since we defined the default to be a blank string
+We can omit his address since we defined the default to be a blank string

 ```scala